Online Programs in Behavior Analysis at

-The Department will offer six graduate-level courses that, when successfully passed by the student, will fulfill the educational requirements to sit for the BACB certification examination.
+The Department offers six graduate-level courses that, when successfully passed by the student, will fulfill the educational requirement to sit for the BACB certification.
 Each course earns three (3) graduate credits and meets the required 45 contact hours established by the BACB.
 The six courses are:

 ABSC 770.
 Within Subjects Research Methodology and Direct Observation

 ABSC 771.
 Introduction to Applied Behavioral Science

 ABSC 850.
 Principles of Behavior Analysis